famoser/docs/docs/communicate/meetings.md

 1. Coordinator collects topics
 2. Topics are assigned a priority
-3. Timeboxed discussion according to priority
+3. Topics are discussed in a timebox according to priority
-4. Note down results
+4. Results are noted down.

 ### Kompleximeeting